CLASSICAL DYNAMICS - 2023/4

 Thus, the summative assessment for this module consists of:

-- One final examination worth 75% of the module mark.
+- One two hour examination at the end of the semester; worth 75% module mark.

 Formative assessment and feedback